nadermohamed-stripe/malt-platform/README.md

 [] API responses terminal done in loreal - to be added to all pages

 WE NEED A STORY!!!!
 A PROJECT, A COMPELLING EVENT FOR FREELANCER AND CUSTOMER!!!

+- ONLY ONE USER ONBOARDING
+- OTHER CONNECTED ACCOUNTS ALREADY READY
+- CUSTOMER LOREAL NO AUTOMATIC RECONCILIATION